pranavpandey/small-app-support/README.md

 ### Eclipse with ADT

-It is an Eclipse project, import both `library` and `sample` in eclipse.
+It is an ADT project, import both `library` and `sample` in Eclipse.
 After that, follow the steps below.

 1. Project > Clean > Clean all projects.
 2. Right-click on `sample` > Run As > Android Application.